 Maternity research

 We are committed to improving the care we give to women and birthing people, which is why we offer our patients the opportunity to get involved in clinical research studies.
-Through research we can find out:
+Through research, we can:

-All of our research studies are approved by the Research Ethics Committees (REC) within the Health Research Authority , which means it is ethically and scientifically sound and has the highest standards possible for patient safety.
-The majority of our studies are funded by the National Institute of Health Research with some projects funded by commercial companies or grant funding.
+All of our research studies are approved by Research Ethics Committees (REC) within the Health Research Authority, which means they are ethically and scientifically sound and meet the highest possible standards for patient safety.
+The majority of our studies are funded by the National Institute for Health and Care Research, with some projects funded by commercial companies or grants.

 Evidence shows that research-active hospitals have better care outcomes for patients (Jonker & Fisher, 2018), and our Trust is among the most productive in the UK for maternity research.
-Across our two sites, we have over 20 Women’s Health and Pregnancy related studies running at any one time.
+Across our two sites, we have more than 20 women’s health and pregnancy-related studies running at any one time.

 Current maternity research studies